0xmkar/Zer0-X/README.md

 - **For the Website:**
   Log in using your Twitter account to map your wallet, manage transactions, and participate in airdrops.

-## Contributing

-Contributions are welcome!
-If you have any bug fixes, improvements, or new features to propose, please open an issue or submit a pull request.

 ## License